Why Are My Isopods Escaping?

 Isopods rarely attempt to escape a stable enclosure.
-When they repeatedly climb walls or gather near ventilation holes, it often indicates that something in their environment is not ideal.
+When they repeatedly climb walls, gather near ventilation holes, or try to leave the enclosure, it usually means something in their environment is out of balance.

 Incorrect Humidity Levels